The Future of Liberty

 (00:22:03):

-Now, the Republicans were happy to get those votes, but they didn't do anything for 'em.
-Fortunately for the Republicans, the Democrats kept getting more culturally obnoxious, so they continued to vote Republicans by 2016 when Trump was elected, they were out there still having to vote Republican, but thinking nobody really cared about him because nobody listened to 'em.
+Now, the Republicans were happy to get those votes, but they didn't do anything for them.
+Fortunately for the Republicans, the Democrats kept getting more culturally obnoxious, so they continued to vote Republican, by 2016 when Trump was elected, they were out there still having to vote Republican, but thinking nobody really cared about them because nobody listened to them.
 The Republicans accepted their votes.
 The Democrats had decided that they were deplorable and they decided to break the furniture.
-So they elected Donald Trump nominated and elected him.
-And what's got the Democrats now so shocked that the same thing is happening in the Hispanic and black community.
+So they elected Donald Trump, nominated him and elected him.
+And what's got the Democrats so shocked now is that the same thing is happening in the Hispanic and Black communities.
 It starts as a trickle.
-I live and my wife live in Prince George's County, Maryland and Prince George's County, Maryland.
+My wife and I live in Prince George's County, Maryland.
 They advertise themselves as the highest per capita income majority black county in America.
 That's because each couple has government jobs, so they make a lot of money.
-They're not liberals, and the younger ones are starting to drift away, and that that's thrown panic into the party.
-It happened to 'em once before they lost the white working class, and they're losing these folks for the same reason for years.
-And people were telling us that Hispanic voters should be Republican because of their cultural values, religious work ethic and all that.
-We never attracted any of 'em.
+They're not liberals, and the younger ones are starting to drift away, and that's thrown panic into the party.
+It happened to them once before they lost the white working class, and they’ve been losing these folks for the same reason for years.
+People were telling us that Hispanic voters should be Republican because of their cultural values, religious work ethic and all that but we never attracted any of them.

 (00:23:32):

-It wasn't until the Biden administration came along and they looked at it and said, oh my God, we can't vote for those people.
-The challenge that both parties have, and the Democrats have done a better job of it with, I think it is the losing hand, but they've done a better job because they really identify with their new constituency and are run by it.
-The Republican party is coming to grips with what do we do?
-We don't want to give up our values.
-We don't want to appeal to these former Democrats by ourselves becoming what they ran away from.
-So you have to take your values and you have to see how they relate to the constituency and want to appeal to.
-And I think that's what's going on right now.
-I mean, you've got people.
+It wasn’t until the Biden administration came along that they finally looked at them and said, oh my God, we can’t vote for those people.
+The challenge both parties face, and the Democrats have handled better, is that even though it’s a losing hand, they’ve managed to identify with their new constituency and are now largely run by it.
+The Republican Party is still coming to grips with what to do.
+We don’t want to give up our values, and we don’t want to appeal to these former Democrats by becoming what they ran away from.
+So you have to hold on to your values but also see how they relate to the constituency you want to reach.
+I believe that’s what’s happening right now.
+I mean, you’ve got people–

 Mitch Daniels (00:24:17):

 My sense is yes.
-My sense is that watching freedom from the bleachers here where I sit and have now for quite a while, is that the Republican party is rubbing its eyes.
-Many of them, they're thrilled that suddenly these voters really, they haven't earned their votes.
+My sense is that watching freedom from the bleachers, where I sit, and have now for quite a while, is that the Republican party is rubbing its eyes.
+Many of them, they’re thrilled suddenly about these voters, but they really haven't earned their votes.

 David Keene (00:24:35):